crossplane/crossplane/design/design-doc-external-secret-stores.md

 ### Implementation

-We will define a new interface `ConnectionSecretStore` as follows which satisfies slightly modified versions of the existing [ConnectionPublisher] and [ConnectionDetailsFetcher] interfaces.
+We will define a new interface, namely `ConnectionSecretStore`, which satisfies slightly modified versions of the existing [ConnectionPublisher] and [ConnectionDetailsFetcher] interfaces.
 This interface will be satisfied by any Secret Store including the local Kubernetes.
-We will need this interface to be defined in crossplane-runtime repository since both managed and Crossplane composite reconcilers would use this interface.
-This will require some refactoring since the existing interfaces defined in different packages/repositories.
+We will need this interface to be defined in [crossplane-runtime repository] since both managed and Crossplane composite reconcilers would use this interface.
+This will require some refactoring since the existing interfaces defined in different packages/repositories today.

 ```
 type ConnectionSecretStore interface {